RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 An example of a generic class is `Vector<T>`, from the Hack collections implementation. `T` is called a _type parameter_, and it is what makes Vector generic.
-It can hold any type of value, from int to an instance of a class.
+It can hold any kind of value, from `int` to an instance of a class, for example.
 However, for any instantiation of the class, once a type has been associated with `T`, it cannot be changed to hold any other type.